Sacrifices

 1280x1280

 “It’s just too good to be true.
 And besides, I was always told that if something is too good to be true, then it must not be true.”
 I understand.
 We live in a world filled with uncertainty and hopelessness.
 Indeed, as I write this, the COVID-19 virus is wreaking havoc around the world.
 Many are filled with fear.
-Just yesterday (March 17) I made the painful decision to cancel all church activities and services in light of the virus.
-In fact, in the minds of many, the only thing certain in this life is death and taxes.
+Just yesterday (March 17), I made the painful decision to cancel all church activities and services due to the virus.
+In fact, in the minds of many, the only things certain in this life are death and taxes.
 Our current circumstances do not offer encouragement.

 Free